This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will ask about your symptoms and when they started.
 He will look for signs that show which part of your brain was injured.
 You may need any of the following:

-- A CT or MRI may show where the stroke happened and any damage you have.
+- CT or MRI pictures may show where the stroke happened and any damage to your brain.
 You may be given contrast liquid to help your skull and brain show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - An arteriography is used to take x-rays of your arteries to look for blood flow blockage.